Woman dies after trying to rescue child from current in St. Pete Beach

-ST. PETE BEACH -- A woman died Sunday, a day after trying to rescue a child from a current, the Pinellas County Sheriff's Office said.
+ST. PETE BEACH, Fla. -- A woman died Sunday, a day after trying to rescue a child from a strong current, the Pinellas County Sheriff's Office said.

-The woman, Samar Aboukhdair, 36, and her six children, as well as two other children, were visiting St. Pete Beach at the southernmost point of Pass-a-Grille Beach about 6 p.m.
+The woman, Samar Aboukhdair, 36, and her six children, as well as two other children, were visiting St. Pete Beach at the southernmost point of Pass-a-Grille Beach around 6 p.m.
 Saturday.

 Aboukhdair and four of the children were swimming when a witness heard children screaming from the water.
 The children apparently got caught in a strong current.